 As we move past the summer of Covid-19, we want to let everyone know that the ETA has been hard at work creating the EthTrust Registry system as described below.
 In fact, it is even better, more robust, scalable and flexible than initially conceived thanks to the hard work and collaboration from the core team.
 The smart contract and system has been designed and implemented by Pierre-Alain Mouy and Jonathan Prince from NVISO and Cory Dickson, and the worker based flow than manages the data processing and business logic is coming together nicely.

 In the coming months expect some major announcements from EthTrust as we deepen our relationships with the Enterprise Ethereum Alliance, Ethereum.org, Ethereum OASIS, Etherscan and more.
+Additionally, we're excited to reveal groundbreaking collaborations in the realm of Ethereum slot games, further expanding our reach and innovations within the Ethereum ecosystem.
+Check out the situs slot gacor blog and stay tuned for exciting slot games.
 Wouldn’t it be nice if all those DeFi projects had ETA badges on their contracts?

 The Ethereum Trust Alliance is alive and well, and we hope that all of our friends and supporters are staying safe, healthy and productive.
 Take care!